Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Experiments

-\textbf{Performance comparison on three common datasets:} We reproduce six representative continuous authentication methods on the HMOG dataset, BrainRun dataset, and IDNet dataset, including Roy et al. \cite{roy2015hmm}, Sitová et al. \cite{sitova2016hmog}, Centeno et al. \cite{centeno2018mobile}, Shen et al. \cite{shen2017performance}, Li et al. \cite{li2020scanet}, and Cherifi et al. \cite{cherifi2021efficient}.
-Specially, Centeno et al. \cite{centeno2018mobile} and Li et al. \cite{li2020scanet} apply deep learning models to extract deep features from sensor data signals, and then traditional machine learning classifiers are used to classify the access user as the legitimate user or the impostor.
-Sitová et al. \cite{sitova2016hmog}, and Shen et al. \cite{shen2017performance} construct multiple statistical features based on the sensor data signals, and apply the traditional machine learning classifiers to distinguish between the legitimate user and the impostor.
-We obtain the experimental settings from these articles.
+\textbf{Performance comparison on three common datasets:} We reproduce twelve representative continuous authentication methods on the HMOG dataset, BrainRun dataset, and IDNet dataset, including Roy et al. \cite{roy2015hmm}, Sitová et al. \cite{sitova2016hmog}, Centeno et al. \cite{centeno2018mobile}, Shen et al. \cite{shen2017performance}, Li et al. \cite{li2020scanet}, Cherifi et al. \cite{cherifi2021efficient}, Wang et al. \cite{wang2021framework}, Shen et al. \cite{shen2022mmauth}, Hu et al. \cite{hu2023authconformer}, Li et al. \cite{li2024snnauth}, Yang et al. \cite{yang2024unsupervised}, and Hu et al. \cite{hu2025behavioral}.
+During the experimental reproduce phase, we obtain the experimental settings from these articles.
 The traditional machine learning classification algorithms are from the scikit-learn library: one-class support vector machine (OC-SVM), hidden markov model (HMM).
-The deep metric learning model in \cite{centeno2018mobile} is implemented with the deep learning framework Keras, and the two-stream deep learning model in \cite{li2020scanet} is implemented with the PyTorch framework.
+The deep metric learning models in \cite{centeno2018mobile} and \cite{wang2021framework} are implemented with the deep learning framework Keras, and the deep learning models in \cite{li2020scanet}, \cite{shen2022mmauth}, \cite{hu2023authconformer}, \cite{li2024snnauth}, \cite{yang2024unsupervised}, and \cite{hu2025behavioral} are implemented with the PyTorch framework.
 Table \ref{representative work} lists the Classifier, the training data, and the EER of representative work on three common datasets.
-As shown in Table \ref{representative work}, the deep learning-based authentication methods achieve better authentication performance, including Centeno et al. \cite{centeno2018mobile}, Li et al. \cite{li2020scanet}, and our work.
-Among these representative authentication methods, our authentication approach achieve the best EER with 1.05\%, 1.09\%, and 1.08\% on three datasets, respectively.
-More importantly, we only use the behavioral biometrics of the legitimate user to train the authentication model.
+As shown in Table \ref{representative work}, the baseline method \cite{hu2025behavioral} achieves competitive authentication performance among twelve baselines.
+However, it still encounters two limitations: 1) It needs to train two separate models, the masked latent representation generator and the reconstructor.
+Maintaining and optimizing two separate models increases the complexity of the training process.
+This complexity can also complicate hyperparameter tuning, as the interaction between the two models may necessitate careful coordination to achieve optimal performance; 2) It needs to empirically select an appropriate masking ratio or pattern to improve the model's ability to learn meaningful representations.
+Among these representative authentication methods, our authentication approach achieves the best EER with 1.05\%, 1.09\%, and 1.08\% on three datasets, respectively.
+More importantly, compared with the baseline method \cite{hu2025behavioral}, the proposed relative attention-based one-class autoencoder, along with the latent and sample discriminators, are trained and optimized in a unified framework, eliminating the need for manual parameter adjustment and intervention during the training process.